What is sexting?

 For teenagers, sexting is often fun and consensual.
-Your child and her friends might also see sexting as part of building relationships and self-confidence, and exploring sexuality, bodies and identities.
+They might also see sexting as part of building relationships and self-confidence, and exploring sexuality, bodies and identities.

 Talking with teenagers about sexting: why it’s important

 Young people want to be able to talk openly and honestly with their parents about sexting.
-And talking with your child is the best way to help him learn about:
+And talking with your child is the best way to help your child learn about:

-- what sexting is and what to do if he sees or receives a nude or a sexy selfie
+- what sexting is and what to do if they see or get a nude or a sexy selfie

 - what the risks of sexting are